SEMjs-Workshops/vue-js/src/lab-conditional-rendering/README.md

 <div v-if="myValue === 1">True!</div>
 ```

-> You can access your component's data within `v-if` expressions.
+> You can access your component's data within directives.

 All of the following DOM elements will render: